ITV Cymru Wales

-ITV Cymru Wales, previously known as Harlech Television and HTV Wales, is the ITV franchise for Wales.
-The new separate licence began on 1 January 2014, replacing the long-serving dual franchise region serving Wales and the West of England.
+ITV Cymru Wales is the ITV franchise for Wales.
+The new separate licence began on 1 January 2014, replacing the long-serving dual franchise region ITV Wales & West serving Wales and the West of England, which had previously used the branding "ITV Wales" within the Wales subregion.

 Licence

 The licence continues to be held by ITV Broadcasting Ltd, who hold all Channel 3 licences in England and Wales.

-As of January 2014, the former HTV companies are still legally named ITV Wales and West Group Ltd and ITV Wales and West Ltd. Each of these companies is, along with most other regional companies, owned by ITV plc, though listed at Companies House as a "dormant company".
+As of January 2023, the former HTV West company is still legally named ITV Wales and West Ltd. The company is, along with most other regional companies, owned by ITV plc, though listed at Companies House as a "dormant company".

 History

 The broadcasting licence was created following the split of ITV Wales & West.
 It is hoped that the separate licence will benefit local viewers.

 In May 2012, Ofcom raised the possibility of a stand-alone licence for Wales.

 On 25 August 2015, ITV Cymru Wales began broadcasting in HD (prior to this HD viewers in Wales received ITV Central HD), including the company's news service and non-news programming including current affairs and documentaries.